cdfoundation/toc/PROJECT_LIFECYCLE.md

 **Definition**

-The Incubation Stage is for projects that are interested and have identified a growth plan for doing so.
+The Incubation Stage is for projects that are interested in reaching broad adoption and have identified a growth plan for doing so.
 Incubation Stage projects will receive mentorship from the TOC and are expected to actively develop their community of contributors, governance, project documentation, and other variables identified in the growth plan that factor in to broad success and adoption.

 A project's progress toward its growth plan goals will be reviewed on a yearly basis.